 - Young Investigator Award: The nomination letter must include an evaluation of the originality of the candidate's contributions (the nominee must have been the principal investigator or author of the research, rather than one of many collaborators).

-- Ullman Award: Nominations must include a one-page summary of the nominee's most significant contributions relevant to the award, and a list of the nominee's most significant publications and patents (not to exceed ten).
-The Ullman Award is awarded in odd years only.
+- The AACC Edwin F. Ullman Award for Technology Innovation: Nominations must include a one-page summary of the nominee's most significant contributions relevant to the award, and a list of the nominee's most significant publications and patents (not to exceed ten).
+The AACC Edwin F. Ullman Award for Technology Innovation is awarded in odd years only.

 A previous recipient of an AACC Award may be nominated for an additional award, if the candidate has made significant contributions in a different area that warrant such consideration.
 A previous recipient may also be nominated for the same AACC Award if that individual has made additional outstanding contributions in the same area.
 Members of the Awards Committee are not eligible for an AACC Award during their tenure on the committee.
 Officers of AACC are eligible to receive an AACC Award during their term of office.